 They had a top speed of just 4 knots...but it was a tank after all!
 29 of these DD Shermans were released out of their landing craft, but they didn't fair very well.

 The problem was that they were released into choppy seas and all apart from 2 of them, they all sank minutes later as they tried to negotiate the heavy waves.
 The tanks just ended up getting swamped and it did not take much to sink these 30 ton craft.

 Below is shown the DD Sherman tank with the flotation screen retracted and ready for combat.

 Most of the tank crews managed to get out before they sank.
 The two surviving tanks that made it ashore were ineffectual and within a few minutes of making it to the beach were destroyed by accurate German artillery.

 On the Utah beach, it has to be said that these swimming tanks worked very well, with most, if not all of them getting ashore to support the infantry.

 The 1st Infantry Division attempted to utilize amphibious self propelled DUKW's to carry men, arms, ammunition, sandbags, general supplies and 105mm howitzers for deployment on the beach head.

-Out of a total of two hundred landing craft carrying the first wave of troops, ten were hit by direct German gunfire instantly killing most of the men aboard.
-None of the two hundred landing craft were actually sunk but all received damage under the heavy fire.
+Out of a total of 200 landing craft carrying the first wave of troops, ten were hit by direct German gunfire instantly killing most of the men aboard.
+None of the 200 landing craft were actually sunk but all received damage under the heavy fire.
 Some came ashore ablaze, whilst others took hits in the engines and blew up as a result.

 Above we see an actual photograph of a landing craft as she heads ashore with smoke billowing out of her after receiving a direct hit.